chriswyattcook/Spatial-DS-Cook/Assignments/program_5/README.md

   - `python query3.py meteorites 3 5`
 ##### Other:
 - query3.png is a picture of the map after all points have been plotted.
 It is overwritten each time this is run.
-- May produce more than 5 clusters.
+- Only produces 5 clusters.